abhijith-p-subash/flame-core/docs/FIREBASE_AUTHENTICATION.md

 ## Getting Started

-Import and use the `FireAuthService`:
+Import and use the `fireAuthService`:

    ```typescript
    import { fireAuthService } from "flame-core";